 The Neighbors: Occupations

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 31.5% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 34.5% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations

-(18.1%), and 14.7% in clerical, assistant, and tech support occupations.
+(18.3%), and 9.1% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry

-with concentrations of residents of one or
+and important to understand: places with concentrations of people of one or

 In the Glendale neighborhood in Spartanburg, SC, residents

-most commonly identify their ethnicity or ancestry as English
+most commonly identify their ethnicity or ancestry as English (22.2%).

 The Neighbors: Languages